microsoft/vscode-azureapicenter/README.md

 Build, discover, try, and consume APIs using your favorite development environment.

-Build, discover, try, and consume APIs using your favorite development environment.

 ### Build

 Make APIs you are building discoverable to others by registering them with API Center directly or using CI/CD pipelines in GitHub or Azure DevOps.